Dlloydev/Toggle/README.md

 // default sample period is 5000μs, range is 0-65535μs (0-65ms)
 // using 8 samples, the range for debounce will be (0-524ms) sw1.setSampleUs(5000); //μs

+bool getAllTransitions(); // returns for every switch transition digitalWrite(ledPin, sw1.getAllTransitions());  // example to blink an LED for each transition
 ```

 #### Example Sketch: